 What is Fresh Science?

-Now in its sixteenth year, Fresh Science is a national event, which brings together scientists, the media and the public.
+Fresh Science is a national event that brings together scientists, the media and the public.
 It is designed to:

 - enhance reporting of Australian science

 - highlight and encourage debate on the role of science in Australian society

 - provide role models for the next generation of Australian scientists.